-Brokered natural gas, marketing and other revenue was \$15.4 million in 2012 compared to \$15.0 million in 2011 and \$9.8 million in 2010.
+Brokered natural gas, marketing and other revenue was \$116.6 million in 2013 compared to \$15.4 million in 2012 and \$15.0 million in 2011.
+The 2013 period includes revenue from marketing and sale of brokered gas of \$118.3 million.
+These revenues increased significantly from prior years due to an increase in the purchase (and sale) of natural gas which was used to blend our rich residue gas from the Southwest Marcellus Shale of \$62.8 million and an increase in brokered natural gas transactions.
 The 2012 period includes revenue from marketing and the sale of brokered gas of \$15.1 million.
-The 2011 period includes revenue from marketing and the sale of brokered gas of \$12.7 million and proceeds from a lawsuit settlement and other income partially offset by a loss from equity method investments of \$1.0 million.
-The 2010 period includes revenue from marketing and the sale of \$10.8 million and proceeds of \$486,000 from a lawsuit settlement partially offset by a loss from equity method investments of \$1.5 million.
+The 2011 period includes revenue from marketing and the sale of brokered gas of \$12.7 million, proceeds from a lawsuit settlement and other income partially offset by a loss from equity method investments of \$1.0 million.